lee-hodg/fpghost.github.io/_posts/2020-08-27-delta-method.md

 $$C_{\bar{X}_n} \xrightarrow[n \to \infty]{\mathbb{P}} \mu$$

-The [Continuous Mapping Theorem](https://en.wikipedia.org/wiki/Continuous_mapping_theorem) tells us that continous functions preserve the limits, and $g'$ is by assumption continuous, so we can write
+The [Continuous Mapping Theorem](https://en.wikipedia.org/wiki/Continuous_mapping_theorem) tells us that continuous functions preserve the limits, and $g'$ is by assumption continuous, so we can write

 $$g(C_{\bar{X}_n}) \xrightarrow[n \to \infty]{\mathbb{P}} g(\mu)$$